luiherch/Node.js-Web-Service-CNN/README.md

 # Node.js Web Service
 Bachelor's Thesis

 Web service deployed on Node.js that serves a convolutional neural network (Spleeter - Deezer).
 The main framework is Express and the database used is MongoDB.
+It contains a user authentication service in ordre to use the API.
+This user auth can be extended with more functionalities.

 ## Requirements
 - Node.js